-A key component of ACS is the Automated Broker Interface (ABI), which allows qualified participants to electronically file required import data with Customs.
+A key component is the Automated Broker Interface (ABI), which allows qualified participants to electronically file required import data with Customs.
 ABI is a voluntary program available to brokers, importers, carriers, port authorities, and independent service centers.

-Currently, more than 96 percent of all entries filed with CBP are filed through ABI.
 CBP is currently working to transition cargo processing to the Automated Commercial Envrionment (ACE).
 ACE is being developed as the primary, modernized system through which the U.S. government will track, control and process all imported and exported goods.
 As CBP processing is transitioned to ACE, the technical requirements for transmitting data to ACE via ABI will be posted on CBP.gov under the ACE web page.

 Technical Information, including requirements for transmitting data via ABI:

 Learn latest details on ACE implementation:

 The Importance of the Single Window details the benefits of single window processing of trade.

 ACEopedia details the benefits and status of all deployed ACE features as well as information on current and future development.